whitbrunn/HasRLRobot/README.md

 ## 3 One more thing

 The authors would like to express heartfelt thanks to Prof. Guillaume Adrien Sartoretti@NUS, for his invaluable guidance.
 The author also thanks his teammates Duhy and Guozc for their fundamental works.
-The author also would like to feel grateful for so many companies hiring RL engineering in my home country.
-Now I am still open-hiring, please contact maij@u.nus.edu if you are willing to offer an opportunity.